iomete/iom-docs/docs/spark-sql/queries/file.md

 ---
 title: File
-description: Using file you can query a file with a specified format directly with SQL
+description: By utilizing the "USING FILE" syntax, you can directly query a file in a specified format using SQL, streamlining the interaction with structured data.
 last_update:
   date: 10/04/2022
   author: Vugar Dadalov